M324AB02A03/m324-simple-todo/README.md

 ## A simple To Do List application built with Node.js and Express

-<p> Nodejs application that let's you add and complete task on a single page, storing both new and completed task in a different array.
-This appllication makes use of: </p>
+Nodejs application that let's you add and complete task on a single page, storing both new and completed task in a different array.
+This appllication makes use of:

-- EJS - A simple templating engine that lets you generate HTML markup with plain JS </li>
+- EJS - A simple templating engine that lets you generate HTML markup with plain JS

-- Body-parser - This extracts the entire body portion of an incoming request stream and exposes it on req.body </li>
+- Body-parser - This extracts the entire body portion of an incoming request stream and exposes it on req.body

 ![png](./todo.png "web todo")

 <br>

-<p> How to run the app locally: </p>
+How to run the app locally:

 1. Run `yarn install`to install all needed dependencies